Load Cell Loading: Thread Engagement Errors

-In a typical design using female threads, the modeling is done with “assumptions” on the thread engagement.
+In a typical female thread design, the modeling is done with “assumptions” on the thread engagement.
 A standard rule is to assume the engagement will be at least equal to the thread sizes.

 In general, the first handful of threads provides maximum strength.
 Engaging beyond this first handful often yields diminishing returns.

 Therefore, most people live by the rule of thumb of at least engaging the thread by the diameter of the thread.
-In many load cells, engaging less or more can produce large changes in output.
-The loading conditions for almost any load cell are critical when trying to minimize the error.
+In many load cells, engaging less or more can produce significant changes in output.
+The loading conditions for almost any load cell are critical when minimizing the error.